 So for the purpose of a more honest version of an 'about' page, I will write here as if explaining myself to myself.

 I listen much more than I talk.
 Being considerate is how I show affection in my relationships, and making an effort to understand people is how I develop empathy - which I think is important.

 Something I like about myself is that I pay attention.
 Being open to things around me and allowing my environment to affect me feels like the most important thing to my creativity.
 That is, letting things in.
 Because of this, I see sensitivity and creativity as the same thing.

 My energy is focused on creation

 I'm at my best when I'm making or imagining something new, and try to design my life around making this possible.
 Writing is my best expression of this.
 It makes me really happy to finish crafting an idea, or get a story across in a way that feels right.
 I can get really involved with what I'm working on - this website for example - and sometimes find it hard to switch off.
 When I feel in the flow of creation, there are few reasons to stop.
 Hunger usually does it.

 I'm a slow thinker

 Most of the things I come up with, or the solutions I find to problems, come from time spent looking inwards.
 This makes it important to set aside alone time.
-This isn't to say I don't benefit from and enjoy collaboration - my ideas and work will often develop further with others than what I could do myself - but it does mean I try to avoid overcommitting myself or being overly busy, so I can keep space available for myself.
+This isn't to say I don't benefit greatly from - and enjoy - collaboration.
+My ideas and work will often develop further with others than what I could do myself - but it does mean I try to avoid overcommitting myself or being overly busy, so I can keep space available for myself.
 Being a slow thinker, time is tranquility.

 Nothing I believe is set in stone

 I tend to avoid thinking about my personality as 'that's the way I am', because I can't expect to know what I'm capable of understanding in the future.
-My attitudes towards religion and spirituality are evolving.
+My attitudes towards religion and spirituality are evolving, for example.
 One thing I do believe is that our identity is managed by our surroundings, which can change with intention.